Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Motivations

 \section{Motivations}

-Hereafter, for LDPC codes, NMS refers to the original NMS operating on the standard PCM $\mathbf{H}$~\cite{chen2005reduced}, whereas for BCH and RS codes, the enhanced NMS operating on the transformed PCM $\mathbf{H}_o$ is assumed by default.
-This section motivates the NMS configuration for BCH and RS codes, introduces an NN-based UDE detector for short high-rate codes, describes decoding path updates initialized by the ALMLT algorithm, extends the DIA model across code classes, and revises the SWA-based OSD to traverse TEP blocks along the decoding path.
+Hereafter, for LDPC codes, NMS refers to standard NMS operating on the original PCM $\mathbf{H}$~\cite{chen2005reduced}, whereas for BCH and RS codes, the ENMS operating on the optimized $\mathbf{H}_o$ is assumed by default.
+This section first provides detailed training nuances for all models to ensure reproducibility.
+It then validates the NN-based UDE detector for short high-rate codes.
+Next, we discuss the impact of hyperparameter tuning on NMS decoding of BCH and RS codes.
+Finally, after devising the decoding path update mechanism, we extend the DIA model across code classes, and validate the performance of the SWA-based OSD to traverse TEP blocks of uniform size along the decoding path.